balena-os/balena-supervisor/docs/API.md

 Returns the current device state, as reported to the Resin API and with some extra fields added to allow control over pending/locked updates.
 The state is a JSON object that contains some or all of the following:
 * `api_port`: Port on which the supervisor is listening.
+* `commit`: Hash of the current commit of the application that is running.
 * `ip_address`: Space-separated list of IP addresses of the device.
 * `status`: Status of the device regarding the app, as a string, i.e. "Stopping", "Starting", "Downloading", "Installing", "Idle".
 * `download_progress`: Amount of the application image that has been downloaded, expressed as a percentage.
 If the update has already been downloaded, this will be `null`.